ethankennerly/villain/README.md

 Sleeping Dragon
 ===============

-Do not let peasants or knights steal the 2 gold.
+Do not let peasants or knights steal the your gold.
-Release space bar to eat a peasant.
+Release space bar to bite a peasant.
 Or you can release mouse button.
 To make it harder, play 2x speed: press Shift+2.
 To make it normal again, play 1x speed: press Shift+1.